carletex/ghofund/README.md

 # GHOFund

-*ETHGlobal LFGHO Hackathon project.*

-Welcome to GHOFund!
-We have developed a Treasury Management Platform to bring deep insights and effective management to DAO treasury.
+A Treasury Management Platform to bring deep insights and effective management to DAO treasury.
+Incubated at ETHGlobal LFGHO Hackathon.

 ## Features

+- **On-demand Treasury Contract Creation**: GHOFund has a factory smart contract, enabling DAOs to create treasury contracts as needed.
+This functionality enhances scalability and flexibility in treasury management.
-- **Simplified Payment Process for Contributors**: GHOFund provides DAOs the ability to craft streaming contracts.
-Streaming contrracts are smart contract that allows for the continuous, real-time transfer of assets.
-A streaming contract send funds at a fixed rate over a period of time.
-- **Reliable Income for Contributors**: By utilizing GHO for compensation, we promote financial stability for members.
+- **Simplified Payment Process for Contributors**: GHOFund empowers DAOs to craft treasury contracts with streaming capabilities.
+Streaming contracts send funds at a fixed rate over a period of time and are utilized to pay contributors of a project.
+GHO is paid out through these streaming contracts, providing financial stability for members.
-- **Comprehensive Treasury Overview & direct integration with DeFi**:The platform provides a clear view of a DAO's finances, including collateral status, GHO balance, and overall financial health.
-You can effectively manage and view all your finances on a single dashboard.
+- **Comprehensive Treasury Overview & direct integration with DeFi**: The platform offers a clear view of a DAO's finances, including collateral status, GHO balance, and overall financial health.
+Manage and view all your finances on a single dashboard for effective oversight.

 ## Built Using
 - [Scaffold-ETH 2](https://scaffoldeth.io/)